 Shareholders and the company would benefit from the report requested by the proposal.
-Management has not provided information responsive to the key issues raised in the proposal:
+As discussed above, management has not provided adequate disclosure about:

-policies to avoid material waste and inefficiency represented by non-recyclable packaging and awareness of and a policy to respond to growing scientific data linking plastic packaging to threats to marine animals and potentially human health, which could damage the corporate brand.
+- · Policies to maximize recyclability of its packaging; and - Awareness of and a policy to respond to growing scientific data linking plastic packaging to threats to marine animals and potentially human health.